paranoidnela/piu-kb-hook/README.md

 Tool that allows you to use your keyboard on Pump It Up.

-Tested on Pump It Up Prime.
-To modify the keys, edit the `binds` list in `hook.cpp`.
+This fork uses a diffent approach of hooking the Keyboard inputs, making this compatible with Pump It Up Infinity while keeping compatibility with older games (tested with Prime 2).

+Shoutouts to all members of KRT - Konmairo Rhythm Team

 # Usage
-Download the pre-compiled binary or compile it, then add it to LD_PRELOAD before executing Prime.
+Download the pre-compiled binary or compile it, then add it to LD_PRELOAD before executing Prime, Prime 2 or Infinity.

 # Default keys
 F1 for test, F2 for service, F5 for player 1 coin, F6 for player 2 coin